 Expect the whole process to take at least six months, however in some cases it can be up to a year.
-There are a few things that can effect how long it will take to potty train your fluffy companion.
+There are a few things that can affect how long it will take to potty train your fluffy companion.
 How big is your dog?
 What was it like in their old home?
 Are you able to keep a strict schedule?
 The smaller the dog, the smaller the bladder.
 He will require trips to the bathroom more often.
 Breaking old habits is very difficult and can require more patience.
-The time you put in and schedule you keep also has a big impact on how quickly your pup learns.
+The time you put in and the schedule you keep also has a big impact on how quickly your pup learns.

 Make sure you set your expectations.
 There will be setbacks in the process.
 If you continue to enforce a schedule where you let the dog out as soon as he shows signs and reward him with treats when he does go to the bathroom.
 You’ll have success.

 When Should I Start?

 A good time to start potty training your dog is sometime around 14 weeks old.
 This is where he will be old enough to control his bladder.

 If your puppy is 3 months old and has already developed bad habits such as going to the bathroom in his cage or not learning how to hold his pee, then expect the road ahead to take much longer and be much more difficult.

 Potty Training Tips